emcoglab/ldm-query/README.md

 Before LDM-Query can be properly used, it must be configured so it knows where the files containing the corpora and LDMs are stored on your computer.

-These are set in the file `config.yaml`, which is a text file in [YAML][4] format.
+These are set in the file `config.yaml`, which is a text file in [YAML][yaml] format.
 Comments in that file should explain to set your preferences.
 ​